MicrosoftDocs/power-platform/power-platform/admin/settings-features.md

 These settings can be found in the Power Platform admin center by going to **Environments** > [select an environment] > **Settings** > **Product** > **Features**.

-To update the business closures, make sure you have the System Administrator or System Customizer security role or equivalent permissions.
+To update these settings, make sure you have the System Administrator or System Customizer security role or equivalent permissions.

 **Check your security role**